S3 method for class 'likelihood_model'

 Value

-A function that returns an bootstrapped sampling distribution of an MLE.
+A function that returns a bootstrapped sampling distribution of an MLE (fisher_boot object).

 Details